Metals House, Inc.

 • Inventory Gold: The Company will purchase gold with 70% of the purchase price of the Tokens and may trade such gold.

-• Gold Backing Increase: The Company intends to increase the gold securing the note by purchasing gold equal to 6% of the purchase price of each Token on each anniversary date of the Token purchase, for a period of five years, with 100% of such gold held in inventory that may be traded.
+• Gold Backing Increase: The Company intends to increase the gold securing the Token by purchasing gold equal to 6% of the purchase price of each Token on each anniversary date of the Token purchase, for a period of five years, with 100% of such gold held in inventory.

 • The Company will pay a quarterly cash coupon at the rate of eight percent (8%) per annum on the purchase price of each Token.